developwithpassion/fakes/README.md

 end
 ```

-Using the above utlity method turns the previous assertion:
+Using the above utility method turns the previous assertion:

 ```ruby
 collaborator.received(:send_message).called_with("Hello World").should_not be_nil